diasbruno/blog/contents/20220528223052-property-based-testing-for-the-win/content.md

-Now we know that we can only instantiate a valid recipient... time to write some tests for the `Recipient` class, but instead of thinking on the valid ones, we are going to stress out the failing case.
+Now we know that we can only instantiate a valid recipient... time to write some tests for the `Recipient` class, but instead of thinking on the valid cases, we are going to stress out the failing cases.

 ```rb
 describe 'instantiate' do